AndrewJBateman/mevn-stack-notes/README.md

 ## :cool: Features

 * Front and backends can be run with one command using concurrently set up in package.json
+* Display of card array is responsive

 ## :clipboard: Status & To-Do List

 * Status: Working.
-* To-Do: Backend: separate controllers from routes.
-Add date with svg on card??, replace nav with add button, show total notes.length at top, dropdown categories - add to model??
+* To-Do: Center on mobile. show total notes.length at top, dropdown categories - add to model??
+Add concurrently dev

 ## :clap: Inspiration